steveiliop56/tinyauth-docs/docs/reference/headers.md

 ### Tinyauth user

-The `X-Forwarder-User` is a header set by tinyauth in the response containing the email address/username of the currently logged in user.
+The `Remote-User` is a header set by tinyauth in the response containing the email address/username of the currently logged in user, this can be helpful in some apps that allow authentication from the reverse proxy.

 ## Adding headers to proxy